neoclide/macdown.vim/Readme.md

     :PreviewAuto

-The corresponding chrome tab would be activated and refreshed on CursorHold and BufWrite.
+The corresponding chrome tab would be activated and refreshed on TextChanged and TextChangedI.
 A handy remap could be:

     nnoremap <C-p> :PreviewAuto<CR>